 You’ve settled on a regression model that contains independent variables that are statistically significant.
 By interpreting the statistical results, you can understand how changes in the independent variables are related to shifts in the dependent variable.
 At this point, it’s natural to wonder, “Which independent variable is the most important?”

 Surprisingly, determining which variable is the most important is more complicated than it first appears.
-For a start, you need to define what you mean by “most important.”
+For a start, you need to define what you #0excludeGlossary by “most important.”
 The definition should include details about your subject-area and your goals for the regression model.
 So, there is no one-size fits all definition for the most important independent variable.
 Furthermore, the methods you use to collect and measure your data can affect the seeming importance of the independent variables.

 In this blog post, I’ll help you determine which independent variable is the most important while keeping these issues in mind.
 First, I’ll reveal surprising statistics that are not related to importance.
 You don’t want to get tripped up by them!
-Then, I’ll cover statistical and non-statistical approaches for identifying the most important independent variables in your regression model.
+Then, I’ll cover statistical and non-statistical approaches for identifying the most important independent variables in your linear regression model.
 I’ll also include an example regression model where we’ll try these methods out.